By Joseph Calhoun of Alhambra

 Although it hasn’t performed well since the last update, gold is in an uptrend, supported by the weakening dollar:

 International Real Estate has been an international laggard compared to EFA and EEM but outperformed US real estate since the last update.
 Momentum has already shifted to RWX on shorter time scales and is now doing so on the monthly chart:

 In commodities, gold has been the leader, an confirmation of falling US growth expectations.

 As I mentioned earlier, international bonds are also outperforming, again a function of the weakening dollar:

 And in Treasuries it is the long end of the curve outperforming the short end as the Fed hikes rates and bond traders refuse to go along.
 The curve flattens:

 US growth expectations continue to wane relative to the rest of the world pushing the dollar lower.
 Politics are also involved though and if you think predicting the economy is difficult try your hand at political prognosticating.
 I have no idea what will ultimately happen with the latest Trump bashing du jour.
 I do think that a weak President makes a weak currency and right now we’ve got lots of evidence to support that thesis.
 Tax reform?
 I said right after the election that it was a 2018 event at the earliest.
 I think that might have been too optimistic.

-The new Alhambra Moderate Allocation:NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+The new Alhambra Moderate Allocation:NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.